ericawills/Snake-Game/README.md

 ```

 2. Create Snake
-*[x] initialize a few color variables in order to color the snake, food, screen, etc.
+'[x]' initialize a few color variables in order to color the snake, food, screen, etc.
-*[x] Draw rectangles in to make our snake a rectangle using the function called draw.rect()
+'[x]' Draw rectangles in to make our snake a rectangle using the function called draw.rect()
 ```python
 white = (255, 255, 255)
 yellow = (255, 255, 102)